freenas/freenas-docs/userguide/storage.rst

 and referenced data, where:

 **Used** is the amount of space consumed by this dataset and all of its descendants.
-This value is checked against the dataset's quota and reservation.
-The space used does not include the dataset's reservation, but does take into account the reservations of any descendent datasets.
+This value is checked against the dataset quota and reservation.
+The space used does not include the dataset reservation, but does take into account the reservations of any descendent datasets.
 The amount of space that a dataset consumes from its parent, as well as the amount of space freed if this dataset is recursively destroyed, is